ethanjweiner/ethanjweiner/README.md

   Seamless
 </h1>

 Most recently, I worked with a remote team of three to build [Seamless](https://seamless-cicd.com/), an open-source, low-config CI/CD pipeline for containerized microservices.
+Read our [case study](https://seamless-cicd.com/case-study) or watch our [tech talk](https://www.youtube.com/watch?v=L-WuIpvBv38) for more details!

 <br>